shrine-maiden-heavy-industries/torii-ila/docs/getting_started.md

 .. literalinclude:: ../examples/bitsy_uart_ila.py
    :linenos:
    :lineno-match:
-   :lines: 110-114
+   :lines: 111-115
 ```

-It has 2 extra kwargs, the first being `divisor`, this is the divisor used to drive the UART to reach the requested baud on the output clock domain, it should be `int(clk_speed // baud)`.
-The second is the `tx` parameter, this is an input signal that should be tied to the boards UART transmit pin, as the UART ILA is unidirectional it only needs `tx`, not `rx`.
+It has 3 extra kwargs, the first being `divisor`, this is the divisor used to drive the UART to reach the requested baud on the output clock domain, it should be `int(clk_speed // baud)`.
+The next two are `tx` and `rx`, these are the signals that should be tied to the boards UART transmit and receive pins.

 The second difference is in the backhaul interface: